-Identify any Agency Types not consulted and provide rationale for not consulting not intentional.
+Identify any Agency Types not consulted and provide rationale for not consulting

+The process of developing the Consolidated Plan was intended to be as open and involving as possible among the public and servicing agencies.
+Were any organizations left out of the process, it was certainly not intentional.
 The City believes that a satisfactory effort was made in notifying the public and agencies from a wide range of types/missions and that ample input was provided by such organizations to create a complete Plan.